 Based on the birth weight of the IUGR fetuses on follow up, they were divided into mild, moderate and severe degree of IUGR.
-Twelve fetuses with severe IUGR were found to have significantly lower Right MPI’ and left ventricular early diastolic velocity (E’) than normal fetuses.
-Twenty-eight fetuses with moderate IUGR had lower but statistically insignificant parameters while the rest twenty two mild IUGR fetuses showed lower left and right ventricular A’.
+Twelve fetuses with severe IUGR were found to have significantly lower Right Myocardial performance Index and left ventricular early diastolic velocity (E’) than normal fetuses.
+Twenty-eight fetuses with moderate IUGR had lower but statistically insignificant parameters while the rest twenty-two mild IUGR fetuses showed lower left and right ventricular A’.

 Conclusion: Myocardial tissue Doppler shows subtle cardiac dysfunction in IUGR babies in comparison to normal growth babies in the right ventricle particularly in babies with severe IUGR.
 Further research is needed to ascertain its utility in diagnosing cardiac dysfunction and perinatal complications in IUGR.